AiMO-MO-MO/Project-_FF/README.md

 Athleticism is important in a physcial sport like football, but the specific combine events may not correlate to on field production.

 ## Group Members:
-Avani Patel
+-Avani Patel
-Clarke Allan
+-Clarke Allan
-Matt Owens
+-Matt Owens
-Banesa Casillas
+-Banesa Casillas

 ## Data Sets:
 Fantasy Points: Fantasy CSV Data https://github.com/bendominguez0111/fantasy-csv-data?tab=readme-ov-file